 A wreath is always a nice way to decorate a door.
 There are many different ones available.
 Another way is to cover the door with gift wrapping paper.
 2 options here: either use a patterned paper and leave it at that.
 Or use a solid color and add ribbons and a large bow.
 You could also attach ribbons as someone before me described, then hang stuffed stockings (one or more) on the door.
 A life-size picture of Santa or a Christmas tree would be pretty.

 Whatever you decide, Merry Christmas!

 I am looking for an idea to decorate my office door and the theme is a Christmas movie.
 Any ideas?

-Try using old dvd's of movies of Christmas attach all over your door.
+Try using old DVDs of Christmas movies and attach all over your door.

 You could decorate with one or more Christmas movie posters.

 I searched for "Miracle on 34th Street" and there were two (the original and the most recent version) for about $10.00 each.